List of content you will read in this article:

 How to make your virtual private server (VPS) more efficient.
 Virtual Private Servers (VPS) are one of the most cost-effective hosting options for expanding websites, offering equivalent functionality to a dedicated server at a reasonable price.
 While VPS gives decent overall performance out of the box, most users are unaware that a few basic optimizations, such as altering default settings and lowering a load, may greatly enhance the speed of their website.
 Here are five tips to help your VPS-hosted website perform at its best.

 It's critical to note the vital role a virtual private server performs in your business's or website's performance as it develops or changes.
-Even if your VPS appears to be doing well, it's always a good idea to look into possible methods to improve its performance.
+Even if your Windows VPS or Linux VPS appears to be doing well, it's always a good idea to look into possible methods to improve its performance.
 Many software, such as Apache, have default settings that aren't acceptable for performance expectations.

 1. Make use of a content delivery network (CDN)